-Flint woman claims to be humiliated after flying American Airlines
+Flint woman says she was humiliated after flying American Airlines

 "I'm not able to bend over and grab my legs and move them over while I try to move my top body too," Cannamore said.

-Cannamore says the airline moved the two people seated next to her new seats.
-She says the emotional pain turned physical during a layover in Chicago.
-Cannamore claims she was injured, when employees failed to strap her in the wheelchair before getting her off the plane.
+Cannamore said the airline moved the two people seated next to her new seats.

+But the emotional pain turned physical during a layover in Chicago.
+Cannamore claims she was injured when employees failed to strap her in the wheelchair before getting her off the plane.

 "My feet ended up sliding off and being ran over by the wheelchair multiple times.
 I was rammed into the seats.
 When they got to the threshold between the gate and the airplane my body was literally starting to slide out of the chair," Cannamore said.

-In part, the statement reads they've apologized to Ms. Cannamore, and they take her concerns seriously.

-They plan to conduct an investigation, and we'll reach back out to her when it's complete.
+American Airlines issued a statement saying they've apologized to Cannamore and they take her concerns seriously.
+They plan to conduct an investigation and will reach out to her when it's complete.